funvill/funvill.github.io/_posts/2010-04-26-butter-fried-bacon-wrapped-filet-mignon.md

 ---
-title: Butter fried bacon wrapped filet Mignon
+title: "Butter fried bacon wrapped filet Mignon"
 date: 2010-04-26 21:10:00
+categories:
-categories: recipe
+- recipe
 tags:
 - Cooking
 - directions
 - raspberry
 - recipe
 - salad
 - steak
+slug: butter-fried-bacon-wrapped-filet-mignon

 ---

 In response to a friends post about <a href="http://www.criticaloddness.com/blog/buttersteak-mignon/">buttersteak-mignon</a> and his harassment about my not cooking any more I decided to construct the most delicious steak ever made.

 <strong>Ingredients:</strong>